-The tip speed of the nozzle, the type of brush and the intensity of the pressure exerted by the dermatologist are decisive for the depth of penetration in the presence of severe burns, deep scars or wrinkles.
+The tip speed of the nozzle, the type of brush and the intensity of the pressure exerted by the beautician are decisive for the depth of penetration in the presence of severe burns, deep scars or wrinkles.

-Smaller skin areas are injected with lidocaine (local anesthetic) and ice can be placed on the treatment area for about 20 minutes.
+Smaller skin areas are injected with lidocaine (local anesthetic) and ice can be placed on the problem area for about 20 minutes.
 Some of the techniques of cryotherapy (cold therapy) can be also used, such as a cryogenic spray that causes hardening of the skin, which facilitates the procedure when it comes to the deeper lesions.

 Microdermabrasion uses diamond or crystal tips for gentle skin exfoliation.

 Consult your licensed skin practitioner for the most appropriate procedure for your particular skin issue.
 Not everyone obtains the desired results after a dermabrasion because the procedure is not appropriate for the most skin issues.
 The abrasion is really intense and the side effects may take a long time to completely heal.
 On the other hand, microdermabrasion is the least aggressive deep exfoliation technique, and is not related to adverse side effects.